 As is evident in Polonius’ brief speech to Claudius, he has reservations about his son returning to France, but Laertes has asserted himself strongly in order to persuade his father to allow him to leave.
 Alternately, Hamlet quietly concedes to Claudius’ wish that he remain at home, right after making it clear that he considers Hamlet, beyond standard legal intents and purposes, to be his son.
 It is significant for Claudius’ proclamation of fatherhood to happen here, for the play is deliberately placing the dynamic between Hamlet and Claudius in the same context as the paternal situation of Laertes and Polonius.
 Therefore, because they are in the same situation, Hamlet’s passive nature is validly contrasted with Laertes’ assertive tendency.

-The contrast between Hamlet and Laertes has concise coverage by Max H. James in his discourse on the obligation Hamlet, Laertes, and Fortinbras (who shall here be omitted) have to revenge the death of their fathers.
-James claims that, to the need for revenge, “Hamlet’s response controls the play, but Shakespeare deliberately contrasts the responses of Young Fortinbras and Laertes” (54).
+The contrast between Hamlet and Laertes has concise coverage by Max H. James in his discourse on the obligation Hamlet, Laertes, and Fortinbras (who shall here be omitted) have to avenge their fathers' deaths.
+James claims that in regards to the need for revenge “Hamlet’s response controls the play, but Shakespeare deliberately contrasts the responses of Young Fortinbras and Laertes” (54).
 James’ notion of the contrast as a deliberate device of Shakespeare works in support of my claim that the play serves to demonstrate the two extremes exemplified by Hamlet and Laertes, respectively, as wrong in order to idealize the balanced centre, which is exemplified by Horatio.
-James later asserts, more specifically, that “Laertes’ rash excesses stand in contrast to . . . the hesitant reasoning of Hamlet” (58), which further buttresses my understanding of the distinct dichotomy between these two men, and that it plays a role in the demonstration discussed above.
+James later asserts, more specifically, that “Laertes’ rash excesses stand in contrast to . . . the hesitant reasoning of Hamlet” (58), which further buttresses my understanding of the distinct dichotomy between these two men and that it plays a role in the demonstration discussed above.